Good to have you along on this post-Christmas day, December 26th.

 It's a great point, a great question, and Rush is right.

-When the Federal Reserve, in my view, and many others kept uh interest rates artificially low for so long that they that they came down to the point where people were getting into homes that frankly they couldn't afford with interest-only loans, hybrids, and things like that.
+The fact of the matter is this is a classic asset bubble, primarily driven by the era of easy credit, when the Federal Reserve, in my view and many others, kept interest rates artificially low for so long that they came down to the point where people were getting into homes that, frankly, they couldn't afford with interest-only loans, hybrids, and things like that.

-But with that, it's a little bit like the dot com bubble.
+But with that, it's a little bit like the dot-com bubble.

-When you've got that much money, that much credit chasing some particular asset and the dot com bubble burst, it chased housing.
+When you've got that much money, that much credit chasing some particular asset and the dot-com bubble burst, it chased housing.

-So you had this inflationary run-up or asset bubble on housing and because of, I think, easy monetary policy, and then you did have Congress not just demanding no redlining.
+So you had this inflationary run-up or asset bubble on housing because of, I think, easy monetary policy.

-I mean, there were these the ridiculous left-wing welfare rights organization called Acorn.
+I mean, there were these, the ridiculous left-wing welfare rights organization called ACORN.

 You ever heard of them?